provenance-io/provenance/x/marker/spec/09_params.md

 - **Max Total Supply** (uint64) - A value indicating the maximum supply level allowed for any added marker.
 This is now deprecated and should not be used.

+- **Max Supply** (math.Int) - A value indicating the maximum supply level allowed for any added marker.

 - **Enable Governance** (boolean) - A flag indicating if `allow_governance_control` setting on added markers must be set to `true`.